redcliffsdesertreserve-man-hiking-01

 Hiking Trails

 The Red Cliffs Desert Reserve offers a variety of hikes ranging from very easy to very strenuous.
-The eastern reaches include the highly recommended Red Cliffs Nature Trail and the Babylon area.
-The Millcreek and Grapevine sections of the Red Cliffs Desert Reserve are unfussy, easy on the eyes, and, for the most part, quite mellow for hiking.
+The eastern reaches include the Red Reef Trail and Babylon area.
+The Millcreek and Grapevine sections of the reserve are unfussy, easy on the eyes, and, for the most part, quite mellow for hiking.
 The Western and Red Mountain portions of Red Cliffs Desert Reserve are as stunning as desert terrain can be — and they’re situated near charming Kayenta, where a tourist-friendly artists’ village lies.

 Previous Image Next Image